josiahsliu/josiahsliu.github.io/essays/ai-learning.md

 * In-class Practice WODs : For in-class Practice WODs, I didn't really use AI just because you had a lot of time to figure out on how you're able to figure it out and also, you had a partner that you can talk too if you're stuck.
 I would always try to use the skills that I know to try and solve the problem.

 * In-class WODs: For in-class WODs, I would use some AI depending on the problem.
-I admit that I did use Chat GPT and GitHub Co-Pilot which was very useful.
+I admit that I did use Chat GPT and GitHub CoPilot which was very useful.
 Some of the WOD's were straightforward and didn't really need the use of AI but they can be helpful even though you already know how to solve the WODs.
 Some examples were Javascript that I would use AI sometimes but for HTML and CSS, it seemed straightforward and didn't use AI.

 * Essays : When it comes to Essays, I've never used AI at all for essays.
 Essays are meant to share the world your expereiences and knowledge about a topic to talk about or "this" for example.
 I've never understand the use of AI for essays but personally for me, I've never had to use AI.

-* Final project : For this final project, I'm currently using AI which is ChatGPT and GitHub Co-Pilot.
+* Final project : For this final project, I'm currently using AI which is ChatGPT and GitHub CoPilot.
 They're very useful because a lot of times I get very confused and a lot of times I do have to search up stuff like different icons for example.
 AI is not meant to give you answers all the time because they can be wrong but it gives me ideas.

 * Learning a concept / tutorial : A lot of tutorials and learning a concept that we did for this class didn't make me use AI.
 The tutortials and the learning gave me an understanding like the "FreeCodeCamp" that was provided for us.
 Using AI wasn't necessary for tutorials.